AlexKurta/generator-webpack-config/README.md

 ## Getting started

 - Install: `npm install -g generator-webpack-config`
-- Run: `yo generator`
+- Run: `yo webpack-config`

 ## But can't I just create my webpack configuration file(s) manually?

 Yes, I did so too before a created this project, but:

-* you need the knowhow and ..keep the knowhow.
-And update your knowhow with each webpack version and new webpack plugins or plugin versions
+* you need the know-how and ..keep the know-how.
+And update your know-how with each webpack version and new webpack plugins or plugin versions
 * time consuming
 * you need have lots of project using webpack, so lots of copy and paste
 * you want to optimize the config of your project => have to change each config. with this generator you just run it again and it updates the configuration to the newest version